yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 epicboy [adds support in yuzu for unsigned 2x32-bit atomic operations](https://github.com/yuzu-emu/yuzu/pull/7800) as that’s the fallback option such drivers use.
 With this change, the game boots in Intel GPUs running Vulkan.

-What was originally a mistake on our part, turned out to be a simple fix for uncountable games.
+AMD had a longstanding issue with `Transform Feedback` on both their official Windows and Linux drivers, causing rendering issues in uncountable games.
-While this was recently changed in the Linux AMDVLK drivers, AMD Windows drivers still need to be told what `Execution Mode` will be in use next.
+While this was recently solved in the Linux AMDVLK drivers, AMD Windows drivers still need to be told which `Execution Mode` will be in use next.

-[Explicitly stating to use Xfb](https://github.com/yuzu-emu/yuzu/pull/7799) `Execution Mode` before starting to use Transform Feedback solves all issues related to it on AMD Windows Vulkan drivers, not only benefiting `Pokémon Legends: Arceus`, but also games like `Xenoblade Chronicles 2`, `Xenoblade Chronicles Definitive Edition`, `Hellblade: Senua's Sacrifice`, `Donkey Kong Country: Tropical Freeze`, `POKKÉN TOURNAMENT DX`, and many others.
+[Explicitly stating to use Xfb](https://github.com/yuzu-emu/yuzu/pull/7799) `Execution Mode` before starting to use Transform Feedback solves all issues related to it on AMD Windows Vulkan drivers, not only benefiting `Pokémon Legends: Arceus`, but also games like `Xenoblade Chronicles 2`, `Xenoblade Chronicles Definitive Edition`, `Hellblade: Senua's Sacrifice`, `Donkey Kong Country: Tropical Freeze`, `POKKÉN TOURNAMENT DX`, and many many others.

 {{< single-title-imgs-compare
 	"Pokémon Legends: Arceus"